CompileArtisan/website/src/content/blog/paste-cat.md

 and rainbows until I accidentally deleted the partition which had Linux on it 💀.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I had to wait for **months** before I could get hold of another laptop, to make myself a bootable USB drive.
-It was around that time I started revisiting Windows 8.1, and all the keynotes about it.
-I really did fall for its charm ([pun intended :)](https://www.bleepstatic.com/tutorials/windows-8/charms-bar/charm-bar.jpg)).
+In the waiting-period I started revisiting Windows 8.1, and all the keynotes about it.
+I really did fall for its charm ([pun intended :)](https://compileartisan.pages.dev/charm-bar.jpg)).
+So I threw in Windows 8.1 on my trusted steed, and I experienced speeds I never witnessed before.
+I wondered if I was too young to truly appreciate this back in 2012.
+The Metro interface was incredibly fluid and the boot-up time was no longer than 10 seconds!
+This was when I actually became a good Windows user, learning all the shortcuts and working my own ways around the OS.